DigitalGdn/Knowbot/README.md

 ## Configuration options

+Please note that only `url` is required.
+The script will 'just work', only add other options if you need to customise the default behaviour.

 | Option | Type | Default | Description |
 | --- | --- | --- | --- |
 | `url` | `url` | `''` | Server URL (provided by MHF) - **Required** |